Client Portal

 Types of Depressive Disorders

-Depression is a serious mental illness that affects millions of people.
 Depression can occur at any age, and there are many types of depression disorders.

 The Anxiety and Depression Association of America report that many people with a depressive disorder also suffer from co-occurring disorders or physical illnesses, such as substance abuse or sleep disorders, which can contribute to depression symptoms worse and make recovery more difficult.

 The type you have will depend on how severe your symptoms are and what causes them to come about.
-Some people may feel better with professional treatment while others might need to take medication for their condition in order to find relief from their symptoms while suffering from depression.
+Some people may feel better with professional treatment while others might need to take medication for their condition to find relief from their symptoms while suffering from depression.

 Major depressive disorder (MDD): The presence of severe or overpowering symptoms that endure longer than two weeks is the most common form of major depression (clinical depression).